Zamb1e/azure-network-protocols/README.md

 <img src="https://imgur.com/UdMf24u.png" height="80%" width="80%" alt="Disk Sanitization Steps"/>
 </p>
 <p>
-Step 7: Next you will observe DHCP traffic the same as you did with SSH.
+Step 7: Next, you will observe DHCP traffic in the same way as you did with SSH.
 Type "DHCP" into WireShark's filter bar (reference step 3) --> Go to "PowerShell" again, type "ipconfig /renew" into the cmd line to request a new IP address for VM1 from the Azure DHCP server (you may lose connection to the VM, if so, just RDH back into it) --> You should see the newly issued IP address in WireShark.
 That concludes this lab.
 </p>
 <br />